sugarlabs/GSoC/archives/2023/student-reports/Maintain-and-Port-Sugar-Activities-to-Flatpak.md

 *Mentor - [Martin Abente Lahaye](https://github.com/tchx84), [Ibiam Chihurumnaya](https://github.com/chimosky/)*

-Reaching mid-evaluation for my project, I have learned a lot and helped to update the sugar activities to Flatpak.
+Reaching final evaluation for my project, I have learned a lot and helped to update the sugar activities to Flatpak.
 Here is a list of changes I have made till now:

 ## Activities updated